1008tommy/mlops-assignment/README.md

 ## Running the Web App

-The repository includes a **Streamlit** web app with two prediction pages — Javian's predictive maintenance classifier and Darren's salary regressor.
-The app loads the trained models and datasets directly from disk, so run it after `dvc pull` (or after placing the files locally, see [DVC](#data-version-control-dvc)).
+The repository includes a **Streamlit** web app with two prediction pages, Javian's predictive maintenance classifier and Darren's salary regressor.
+The app loads the trained models and datasets directly from disk, so run it after `dvc pull`
+(or after placing the files locally, see [DVC](#data-version-control-dvc)).

 Start the app from the project root: